-Our current knowledge indicates that cane toads are only 100 Km east of the Western Australian border.
+Our current knowledge indicates that very small populations of cane toads are only 25 Km east of the Western Australian border.

-The aim of The Great Toad Muster is to reduce their numbers and to push them back as far east as possible before the rains arrive and they are free to move westward once again.
+The aim of The Great Toad Muster 2008 is to reduce their numbers and to push them back as far east as possible before the rains arrive and they are free to move westward once again.
 At its heart the plan is to create a 'buffer zone' in the most toad unfriendly parts of the NT and to drive the toads back each year until a biological king-hit can be found to put the toad genie back in it's bottle.